saifsabir97/chess-helper/README.md

   * Click on extension icon to get a json response back with the next move details.

 ## **Tested Platorm**
-* #### Macbook Air M1, Chrome full screen(screen size may cause html attributes to change due to which board state can't be parsed properly)
+* #### Macbook Air M1, Chrome full screen(screen size may cause html attributes to change due to which board state may not be parsed properly)